TheBluestBluester/Interactables/README.md

 ### message:
 Args: (text).

 Sends a message to the player.
 If your message doesn't fit in one codeblock you can extend them by stacking.
-Can also display variables with stacking 'setvariable' on top of it.
+Can also display variables by stacking 'setvariable' on top of it.

 ## kill:
 Args: (none).